consultsd/LDA/README.md

 2. Follow the instructions to perform LDA by visiting the following link on GitHub https://github.com/consultsd/LDA/blob/master/LDA.ipynb

+ I have chosen only 5 themes to start off with but you are free to experiment

 3. Article on Royal Banking Commission Report findings for comparison https://www.corrs.com.au/thinking/insights/beyond-the-banking-royal-commission-9-key-implications-of-the-hayne-report-for-corporate-australia/